 Britons flying home to Spain caught in post-Brexit red tape

-Blame COVID-19 travel restrictions or Brexit but whatever the cause, some British citizens trying to return to their homes in Spain this weekend have been barred from boarding flights.
+Blame COVID-19 travel restrictions or Brexit but whatever the cause, some British citizens trying to return to their homes in several European countries this weekend have been barred from boarding flights.

-Airlines are refusing documents that before Brexit had been valid proof of the Britons' status as residents in Spain.
+Airlines refused documents that before Brexit had been valid proof of the Britons' status as residents in Spain, Italy and Germany, although Spanish authorities claimed that the issue had been resolved by mid-Sunday.

 Both Spanish and British authorities said Sunday that the green-colored certificate of EU citizenship with a foreign national identification number issued by Spain is still valid for British citizens residing in Spain under the bilateral provisions that followed the U.K.’s withdrawal from the bloc on Dec.
 31.

-But the travelers say British Airways and Iberia have been refusing to let them board for the past two days.
-The airlines, part of the IAG group, didn’t immediately respond to requests Sunday for comment from The Associated Press.
+But the travelers say British Airways and Iberia, which are part of the IAG group, have been refusing to let them board for the past two days.

+Iberia said in a statement late Sunday that a communication from Spain's border police on Jan.
+1 had created “some confusion” and that it was later clarified.
+British Airways didn’t immediately respond to requests for comment.

 Around 300,000 British citizens are registered as permanent residents in Spain, although before Brexit, many more had been living full or part-time in the country without officially registering.